HassenIO/languettes-comparator/README.md

 ## Nota

 This is still a work in progress.
-But it already provid enough benefits to be shared publicly.
 Please note that it will very probably requires you to adapt scripts for your specific use.

 Hassen